alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

 6. If the result contains ``PASSED``, access the URI provided in ``responseGeneratorLocation``.
 A list of test scenarios is displayed.
-7. Access the ``executeUri`` for each test scenario you want to execute. :ref:`The compliance tool test scenarios <samlComplianceToolScenarios>` are the possible responses for step 8 in the :ref:`SAML message flow <samlWorks>`.
+7. Access the ``executeUri`` for each test scenario you want to execute. :ref:`The Compliance Tool test scenarios <samlComplianceToolScenarios>` are the possible responses for step 8 in the :ref:`SAML message flow <samlWorks>`.

 .. _samlCThubMSA:

-Test your matching service with the SAML compliance tool
+Test your matching service with the SAML Compliance Tool
 --------------------------------------------------------------------

-1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the SAML compliance tool URL (`https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/matching-service-test-run <https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/matching-service-test-run>`_):
+1. To set up the SAML Compliance Tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the SAML Compliance Tool URL (`https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/matching-service-test-run <https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/matching-service-test-run>`_):

   ::